Sumi101/A.Employee_TrainingEA/README.md

 # 📊 Employee Training Effectiveness Analyzer

 A **Streamlit Dashboard** for visualization of Employees Training Effectiveness, providing trends and predicting Performance Improvement and Promotion Eligibility using Machine Learning Model(MLP Regressor and Random Forest Classifier).
-This project provides ingights on the effectiveness of Employee training for more effective data-driven decision making.
+This project provides insights on the effectiveness of Employee Training on Performance to Promotions leading to more effective data-driven decisions.

 ---
 ---